Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/Pterodactyl_Panel/Instructions.md

 ## 1. Upload the Script Files

 ### 1. Download the following files from the GitHub repository to your local machine:

    - update_mods.sh
-   - modlist.txt (and optionally modhashes.txt, modfolders.txt if you have them already)

 ### 2. Go to your server’s File Manager in the Pterodactyl panel.

-### 3. Upload the update_mods.sh and required files into your server’s /home/container directory (or the root directory visible in File Manager).
+### 3. Upload the update_mods.sh into your server’s /home/container directory (or the root directory visible in File Manager).

-## 2.
+## 2. Execute the script on Game Server Start/Restart

-To run the script every time the server starts:

 1. Go to the Startup tab in the Pterodactyl panel.